 Are your walls looking dull even with wall accents and a huge wall clock?
 Just painting them is not enough.
 With the perfect crown moulding, you can truly bring your walls to life and give a fabulous touch to the interiors of your house.
 While overhead moulding is a very old decorative technique, it has now become a timeless trend with so many interior designers recommending it.
 Also known as cornices, mouldings instantly make a difference and add a long-lasting ravishing touch to your walls.
-But before you finalise the design and get the material in, there is a lot that you should know about this highly-recommended decorative technique.
+But before you finalize the design and get the material in, there is a lot that you should know about this highly-recommended decorative technique.
 So, here’s all the information you need to get started:

-What Are Crown Mouldings?
+What Is Crown Moulding?

 In architecture and interior design of today, crown mouldings are associated with decorative horizontal trims that separate walls from the ceiling.
 They are also used to contour windows, doors and arches.
 The inspiration has come from ancient Greece where they were used to decorate palaces and courtrooms.